the-anweddol-project/the-anweddol-project/README.md

 ## About

-The main goal of this project is to provide a service against censorship and surveillance, to make internet a place that belongs to everyone without being afraid of censorship or surveillance.
+The main goal of this project is to provide a service against censorship and surveillance, to make internet a place that belongs to its users.